leetgrind/TestingAssignment5/Readme.md

-# Assignment: Black Box Testing of the Obfuscated "SmartLock" System
+# Assignment: Black Box Testing of the "SmartLock" System

 **Objective:**